- Latest NewsUp-to-date articles giving you information on best practice and policy changes.

 Conducting research within the classroom is very valuable to the development of teaching and learning.
 Anything from effective assessment to managing behaviour can be the focus of thorough research without disrupting class time.

 Action research enables teachers to reflect on what they would like to change, explore what others are doing in that field and experiment with practice in a controlled fashion.
-As busy teachers, the opportunity to take a step back from the daily grind is a welcome one.

-- encourage engagement in CPD: embed a culture of improvement underpinned by teacher-led evidence
+- Encourage engagement in CPD: embed a culture of improvement underpinned by teacher-led evidence.

-- share results: successfully share outcomes of action research projects with your whole school community.
+- Share results: successfully share outcomes of action research projects with your whole school community.